nicolaiarocci/nicolaiarocci.com/content/post/python-workload-pulled-off-visual-studio-2017-rc3.md

 Or you fallback to good ole trusted Vim, like I did.

+UPDATE (Feb 22, 2017).
+There's now an [official post][5] up at the Microsoft Python Engineering blog, by Steve Dower.
+Looks like using Python with Visual Studio 2017 will initially require a separate "preview" build of VS itself.
+Only months later Python support will be merged to the official bundle.

 *join the [newsletter][nl] to get an email alert when a new post surfaces on this site. if you want to get in touch, i am @[nicolaiarocci][tw] on twitter.*